 The Meadow Creek Roadless Area is approximately 215,000 acres, adjoining the Selway – Bitterroot Wilderness to the east, and separated from the Frank Church – River of No Return Wilderness by the Magruder Corridor to the south.
-With elevations ranging from 1,800 feet – 8,200 feet, this spectacular landscape is drained by waterways that feed into the Wild & Scenic Selway and Salmon Rivers, as well as the South Fork Clearwater River.
+With elevations ranging from 1,800 – 8,200 feet, this spectacular landscape is drained by waterways that feed into the Wild & Scenic Selway and Salmon Rivers, as well as the South Fork Clearwater River.
 Running Creek, a tributary of the Selway, enters the Selway – Bitterroot Wilderness near Parachute Ridge, while Bargamin Creek, a tributary of the Salmon, enters the Frank Church – River of No Return Wilderness near the Southern Nez Perce Trail.

 The geology of Meadow Creek is unique.
 The headwaters of Meadow Creek proper were never glaciated.
 Thus, the meadows in the upper stream system were not scoured, as were most high elevation mountain meadows.

 The potential for wilderness designation cannot be understated when speaking of Meadow Creek.
 Part of the area was protected as part of the old Selway Primitive Area prior to 1964.
 Even the Forest Service recognized the value of this area when it studied the area for wilderness potential in the 1970s.
-Unfortunately, politics interfered and the recommendations of Forest Service field people to protect the area as wilderness were overturned at higher levels.
+Unfortunately, politics interfered and recommendations of the Forest Service to protect the area as wilderness were overturned at higher levels.
 In spite of public support, the area was not included as an addition to the Selway-Bitterroot Wilderness when the Central Idaho Wilderness Act was passed in 1980.
 That legislation established the River of No Return Wilderness and made an addition to the Selway – Bitterroot Wilderness in the upper Selway River system.
-This roadless area, when joined by the neighboring Selway-Bitterroot and Frank Church – River of No Return Wilderness, offers solitude, tranquility, and ruggedness, perhaps, like no other place in the lower 48.
+This roadless area, when joined by the neighboring Selway-Bitterroot and Frank Church – River of No Return Wilderness, offers solitude, tranquility, and ruggedness perhaps, like no other place in the Lower 48.
 Backpacking, day hiking, hunting, fishing, birding, and wildlife viewing opportunities are abundant in this primitive recreational paradise.